Chris Brown (running back)

 Christopher Rejean Brown (born April 17, 1981) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Colorado Buffales, earning first-team All-American honors in 2002.
 He was selected by the Tennessee Titans in the third round of the 2003 NFL draft.

 Early life

-Brown was named Prep Football Report and Super Prep All-American, first-team All-State, and Daily Herald first-team All-Area as senior at Naperville North High School in Naperville, Illinois, rushing for 1,250 yards and 15 touchdowns.
+Brown started his football journey playing Pop Warner football in the Naperville Youth Football League.
+In 1991 Brown was the star running back for the Jr Pee Wee Travel team Naperville Jr Redskins coached by Glenn Earl Sr, father of Glenn Earl, who Brown played with at Naperville North High School and in the NFL on the Houston Texans.
+Brown and the 1991 Naperville Traveling Redskins went 8-1 (2nd Place in League) only losing to the Harvey Colts 28-27 despite a 3 TD performance including a kickoff return for a Touchdown with 11 seconds left to bring the Naperville JR Redskins within a 2 point conversion of winning.
+In High School Brown was named Prep Football Report and Super Prep All-American, first-team All-State, and Daily Herald first-team All-Area as senior at Naperville North High School in Naperville, Illinois, rushing for 1,250 yards and 15 touchdowns.
 He rushed for 2,300 yards and 30 touchdowns in his career at Naperville North, where he played with future Titans teammate Justin McCareins, as well as former Houston Texans defensive back Glenn Earl.

 College career

 Brown was recruited by Gary Barnett at Northwestern University and signed with NU under new coach Randy Walker after Barnett took the Colorado head coaching job.
 Unhappy with being switched to receiver, Brown left Northwestern after the 1999 season and played a year at Fort Scott Junior College before transferring again to the University of Colorado.
 At Colorado, Barnett provided him an opportunity to become one of the school's all-time leading rushers, including a school record 6 TDs against Nebraska in 2001 during his sophomore season.
 Brown's success continued into 2002, playing himself into a dark-horse Heisman Trophy candidate, before a late-season injury derailed his season and caused him to miss 2 and a half games.
 To most Colorado fans' dismay, Brown elected to skip his senior season and enter the NFL draft.